kstenerud/concise-encoding/cbe-specification.md

 ### String

 Strings are encoded as UTF-8.
-The length is in **octets**, not characters.

 The general string encoding form is: